 2020 EE BAFTAs: 1917 dominates with magnificent seven

-It was another night to remember for 1917 as the British war thriller strolled to an impressive seven wins at last night’s BAFTA Film Awards ceremony.
+It was another exceptional evening for 1917 as the war thriller strolled to an impressive seven wins during last night’s EE BAFTA Film Awards ceremony.

-Set during the First World War, the film overcame stern competition from the likes of Joker, Once Upon a Time in…Hollywood and Parasite to clinch the important Best Film prize, with filmmaker Sam Mendes triumphant in the Best Director category.
+The film, which follows two young soldiers sent on a critical mission in the First World War, overcame stern competition from the likes of Once Upon a Time…in Hollywood, and Parasite to clinch the prestigious Best Film prize.

-This sweep comes at a perfect time for 1917 having also landed key wins at the Golden Globes and Producers Guild Awards.
-These achievements now leave the film well on course to claim Oscar glory next Sunday.
+This sweep comes at a perfect time for 1917 having also landed key wins at the Golden Globes and Producers Guild Awards that now leaves it well on course to claim Oscar success next Sunday.

-It was also a solid evening for Joker, as the dark comic-book drama picked up three wins, including yet another Leading Actor accolade for Joaquin Phoenix.
-Composer Hildur Guðnadóttir was also awarded for her musical score, while casting director Shayna Markowitz became the first recipient of the newly-formed Casting gong.
+It was also a solid evening for Joker, as the psychological thriller picked up three wins, including yet another Best Leading Actor accolade for Joaquin Phoenix, who prevailed for his lauded performance as mentally-troubled comedian Arthur Fleck.

 Phoenix took aim at “systemic racism” and “oppression” within the film industry in his acceptance speech.
 His words, and those of the Duke of Cambridge later, came in the wake of a diversity row prompted by the all-white line-up of acting nominees.

-Elsewhere, Renée Zellweger landed Leading Actress for her portrayal of legendary Hollywood star Judy Garland in the biopic Judy.
+Elsewhere, Renée Zellweger took home the Best Leading Actress gong for her portrayal of Hollywood legend Judy Garland in the factual drama Judy.

 Her competition included her co-star Jessie Buckley, who received a standing ovation on the night after performing another stirring rendition of “Glasgow” from her nominated performance in the music-based drama Wild Rose.

-An absent Brad Pitt won Supporting Actor for his role as veteran stunt double Cliff Booth in Quentin Tarantino’s Once Upon A Time In Hollywood.
-However, his co-star Margot Robbie read out a humorous speech written by him that poked fun at Brexit and Prince Harry’s impending move across the Atlantic.
+An absent Brad Pitt won Best Supporting Actor for his role as veteran stuntman Cliff Booth in Quentin Tarantino’s period epic Once Upon A Time…in Hollywood.
+However, his co-star Margot Robbie was on hand to collect the award and read out a humorous speech from Pitt that poked fun at Brexit and Prince Harry’s impending move across the Atlantic.

-Laura Dern completed a quartet of all-American winners in the acting categories as she took home Supporting Actress for her performance as divorce attorney Nora Fanshaw in the marital drama Marriage Story.
+Laura Dern completed a quartet of all-American winners in the acting categories as she took home Best Supporting Actress for her turn as divorce lawyer Nora Fanshaw in the marital drama Marriage Story.

 Phoenix, Zellweger, Pitt and Dern have now won their acting prizes at every major ceremony of the awards season so far, including the Golden Globes, the Screen Actors Guild Awards and Critics’ Choice Awards.

-There were two wins for the Korean thriller Parasite as it claimed Best Film Not in the English Language and Best Original Screenplay, while Taika Waititi won Best Adapted Screenplay for his work on Jojo Rabbit.
+Meanwhile, there were two wins for the South Korean thriller Parasite as it secured Best Film Not in the English Language and Best Original Screenplay, while Taika Waititi won Best Adapted Screenplay for his work on the war satire Jojo Rabbit.

-Other triumphant films on the night included the likes of Le Mans ’66 (Editing) Little Women (Costume Design), Bombshell (Makeup & Hairstyling), Bait (Outstanding Debut by a British Writer, Director or Producer) and surprise victor Klaus (Animated Film).
+Other triumphant films on the night included the likes of Le Mans ’66 (Best Editing) Little Women (Best Costume Design), Bombshell (Best Makeup & Hairstyling), Bait (Outstanding Debut by a British Writer, Director or Producer) and a surprise Animated Film win for Netflix’s Klaus.

-Elsewhere, the British film For Sama deservedly clinched the Documentary prize with filmmaker Waad Al-Kateab dedicating her award to “the great Syrian people as well as the nurses, doctors and volunteers”.
+Elsewhere, the British film For Sama deservedly clinched the Documentary prize as filmmaker Waad Al-Kateab dedicated her award to “the great Syrian people as well as the nurses, doctors and volunteers”.

-The EE Rising Star Award produced a surprise winner as Top Boy and Blue Story star Micheal Ward succeeded over fellow Brit Jack Lowden and American trio Awkwarfina, Kaitlyn Dever and Kelvin Harrison Jr..
+The EE Rising Star Award produced an unlikely outcome as Top Boy and Blue Story star Micheal Ward prevailed over American trio Awkwafina, Kaitlyn Dever and Kelvin Harrison Jr..

 British actor and filmmaker Andy Serkis was honoured with the Outstanding British Contribution to Film award for his performance-capture work as Gollum in the Lord of the Rings trilogy (2001-03), Kong in King Kong (2005), Caesar in the Planet of the Apes trilogy (2011-17) and Supreme Leader Snoke in Star Wars: The Last Jedi (2017).

-However, it was a bad night for Martin Scorsese’s crime epic The Irishman, as the film failed to win from any of its ten nominations.
-British flicks Rocketman and The Two Popes also went home empty-handed.
+However, it was a bad night for Martin Scorsese’s crime epic The Irishman, as the film failed to win from any of its ten nominations, while British flicks Rocketman and The Two Popes also went home empty-handed.

 The evening also saw Irish host Graham Norton surprisingly overshadowed by Rebel Wilson, who delivered a humorous monologue that ripped into her own film Cats, as well as the all-male directing line-up.